-S. EXCLUSIONS AND OTHER PROVISIONS
+Q. EXCLUSIONS AND OTHER PROVISIONS

 1. Ensuring Impartiality: Any individual materially involved in the administration of the resolution process may not have nor demonstrate a conflict of interest or bias for a party generally, or for a specific Complainant or Respondent.
 The parties may, at any time during the resolution process, raise a concern regarding bias or conflict of interest.
-The Director of Title IX and Civil Rights will determine whether the concern is reasonable and supportable.
-If supportable, the Director of Title IX and Civil Rights will remove that person from the process.
+The Title IX Coordinator will determine whether the concern is reasonable and supportable.
+If supportable, the Title IX Coordinator will remove that person from the process.